-6 Creative Retargeting Ad Examples to Sell More Products to Existing Customers
+6 Unique Retargeting Ad Examples to Sell More to Existing Customers

 Did you know that retargeting ads get 76 percent more clicks than standard advertisements?
 What's more, 25 percent of internet users like to see them.
 Maybe that's why retargeting ads can increase response rates up to 400 percent.